 - Heat a large frying pan with 3 tablespoons of oil on high heat and cook the onions until they become translucent and start to brown – approx. 7 minutes.
 Set aside and allow to cool.

-- Heat the same frying pan with 2 tablespoons of oil and fry the beef strips and until it's browned and cooked (8-10 minutes).
-There will be a point where the juices from the onions are released and will evaporate in the frying process.
-After the juices are evaporated, add the salt to taste.
+- Heat the same frying pan with 2-3 tablespoons of oil and fry the beef strips and until it's browned and cooked (8-10 minutes).
+There will be a point where the juices from the beef is released but will evaporate in the frying process.
+Add salt to taste after the juices are evaporated and the meat is browned.
 Set aside and allow to cool.

 - Heat the same frying pan with 2 tablespoons of oil on high heat and add julienned carrots.
 Fry on medium high heat for about 10 minutes until carrots are caramelising and cooked really well.
 Set aside and allow to cool.